SmithWillSuffice/ohanga-pai/content/blog/106_llmuddites.md

 🤖

-In related: I’ve read nominal lefities recently tout “Ai” as a human boon, claiming we are just not getting tech right because of “techno conservatism”.
+In related: I’ve read nominal lefties recently tout “Ai” as a human boon, claiming we are just not getting tech right because of “techno conservatism”.
 Sure, sure, bro.
 But nah.

-I am not afraid of technology,I am afraid of what people can do when they hoard power.
+I am not afraid of technology, I am afraid of what people can do to us “little people” when they hoard power.
+(Lilliputians/Jonathan Swift, all that classic metaphor hitting us in the face still, a century later).

 I guess techno conservatives exist.
 But these are not luddites.
 Many so-called
 [Luddites](https://www.historic-uk.com/HistoryUK/HistoryofBritain/The-Luddites/)
 broke equipment mainly for protest, not because they feared technological change.
 It was the “boss” forcing them into dehumanizing work that was the issue, not “the machines”.

-The pomo/modernist dumb-dumb leftie use of "Luddite" as a term for technophobes misrepresents the original movement; the historical Luddites were skilled individuals who understood technology but resisted its use to disenfranchise workers.
+The pomo/modernist dumb-dumb liberal-normie use of "Luddite" as a term for technophobes misrepresents the original movement; the historical Luddites were skilled individuals who understood technology but resisted its use to disenfranchise workers.